Headstrung/Forsteri/README.rst

 License
 -------

-All code contained in this repository is Copyright 2015-Present Andrew Hawkins.
+All code contained in this repository is Copyright 2015-Present Andrew C. Hawkins.

 This code is released under the MIT license.
 Please see the LICENSE file for more details.